marcin-rzeznicki/libjwt-typed/README.md

 ### Signing

-Measuring going from data to a fully signed, ready to send down-the-wire token
+Measuring going from data to a fully signed, ready to send over-the-wire token

 When signing an "empty" token using `SHA-512` i.e. something like
 ```json